papadavis47/comfortablefeelingdumb-blog/content/blog/finding-comfort/index.md

 not recall in the moment - it can make me feel like I am a dumb person.
 Not fit for the task I am engaged in.

-And considering the vastness of computer science and programming in general - who is is not operating on the edge of their knowledge if they are serious about building things with code?
+And considering the vastness of computer science and programming in general - who is not operating on the edge of their knowledge if they are serious about building things with code?

 Sure, I know more and I can do more than I did last month or even yesterday.
 And I know A GREAT DEAL MORE than I did last year, but the amount of things I do not know far, far outweighs the things that I do know.